-Keep the soup simple and wholesome like this, or play around with it, adding fresh cilantro, scallions, and popped sorghum.
+Keep the sweet potato soup simple and wholesome like this, or play around with it, adding fresh cilantro, scallions, and popped sorghum.

 Spoon a little coconut cream into the soup (it helps if you whisk it first) cut scallions into long thin strips.
 Finely chop cilantro.
 And just decorate.
 It’s fun!